Shah Jahan Begum of Bhopal: Biography

 An 1878 picture of Sultan Shah Jahan Begum (or possibly, her daughter).
 The photo was misidentified as that of Rani Laxmibai in the 1909 book The Indian War of Independence.

 Born in Islamnagar, near Bhopal, Shahjahan was the only surviving child of Sikandar Begum of Bhopal, sometime Nawab of Bhopal by correct title, and her husband Jahangir Mohammed Khan.
 She was recognised as ruler of Bhopal in 1844 at the age of six; her mother wielded power as regent during her minority.
 However, in 1860, her mother Sikandar Begum was recognised by the British as ruler of Bhopal in her own right, and Shahjahan was set aside.
 Shahjahan succeeded her mother as Begum of Bhopal upon the death of the latter in 1868.

 Having been groomed for leadership of the state, Shahjahan improved the tax revenue system and increased state income, raised the salaries of her soldiers, modernised the military's arms, built a dam and an artificial lake, improved the efficiency of the police force and undertook the first census after the state suffered two plagues (the population had dropped to 744,000).
 To balance her budget deficit, she commissioned the cultivation of opium.

-She has been credited with the authorship of several books in Urdu.
-Among them are the Gauhar-i-Iqbal, which describes the major events between the 1st and 7th years of her regime and the socio-political conditions of Bhopal at that time.
-An Account of My Life is the English translation of Sultan Jahan Begum's autobiography, Gauhar-e-Iqbal.
-It was written by C. H. Payne, who was the education advisor to the Begum.
-She wrote the Akhtar-i-Iqbal which is the second part of Gauhar-i-Iqbal.
-In 1918 she wrote the Iffat-ul-Muslimaat, where she describes the notions of purdah and hijab in customs in Europe, Asia, and Egypt.